markomanninen/artifactsofthefloweroflife/commonera.md

 Without going any deeper into the subject, it must be mentioned that Roman Imperial was spread up to Thrace in 180 AD leaving behind several floor mosaics with the FOL symbol.
 These mosaics can nowadays be witnessed on excavated sites in Bulgaria and Italy, also in Spain and France.

-The painting on the wall of temple in Syria desert is highly interesting and urges deeper research.
+Experimental paintings on the wall of [temple ruins](https://www.flickr.com/photos/7283893@N05/5230474741/in/faves-48694711@N03/) in Syria desert is highly interesting and urges deeper research.
 Wall is full of symbols of the FOL in different forms.
-This resembles figure settings in Abydos wall and on the other hand notes of Leonardo da Vinci.
+This resembles figure settings in Abydos wall.